Everything you need

 How to tell if a money lender is legit?

+Licensed money lenders are registered loan companies that lend money legally in Singapore.
+It’s important to verify that your money lender is on the list of licensed money lenders maintained by the Ministry of Law.
 You can do this by visiting their website or by calling the office landline of the money lender to ensure that you have been communicating with the right party.
-When you visit a money lender’s office, also check if they prominently display their money lender license.
+When you visit a money lender’s office, also check if they prominently display their money lender licence.

 Understand the guidelines for borrowing

-Licensed money lenders are required to adhere to the guidelines specified by MinLaw, as part of the Moneylenders Act.
+Registered money lenders are required to adhere to the guidelines specified by MinLaw, as part of the Moneylenders Act.
 These guidelines are designed to protect borrowers from unfair lending practices.
 Make sure you understand the guidelines on borrowing from licensed money lenders, which are updated regularly.

 Ensure face-to-face verification and a physical office